Alessandro (opera): Act 3

 General Leonato frees Clito from prison and throws Cleone in jail instead, but Cleone is also released by his supporters.
 The conspirators are now resolved to wage open warfare against their former leader, Alessandro, leading large parts of his army in a mutiny.
 Cleone is aware of this plot and informs Alessandro.

 Alessandro, having decided to take Rossane as wife, breaks the news gently to Princess Lisaura, explaining that he is not good enough for her and that King Tassile, his dearest friend, loves her and he must not stand in the way of Tassile making Lisaura his queen.
 Tassile is overjoyed.

 The conspirators and the mutinous army launch into battle against Alessandro, but King Tassile supports him with his troops and the conspirators are defeated.
 They beg for mercy, which Alessandro generously grants.
 Alessandro will marry Rossane, Tassile will have Lisaura, all are forgiven and praise the great hero's magnanimity.

 Musical features

-After the overture, the opera begins with rousing battle music featuring trumpet and drums.
+After the overture, the opera begins with rousing battle music featuring trumpets and drums.
 Handel is very careful to give both leading ladies equal opportunities; they make their entrances simultaneously and they have an equal number of arias and one duet together.
 Handel differentiates between the two princesses through his music; Lisaura is given melancholy and expressive music with a pensive and brooding quality, whereas the music for Rossane portrays her as scheming and spirited with some vocal writing of enormous virtuoso demands.
-For Paul Henry Lang, Rossane's love music in act two as she waits for Alessandro is "Handel at his idylllic-pastoral best".
+For Paul Henry Lang, Rossane's love music in act two as she waits for Alessandro is "Handel at his idyllic-pastoral best".

-The opera is scored for two recorders, two oboes, bassoon, two trumpets, two horns, strings and continuo (cello, double bass, lute, harpsichord).
+The opera is scored for two recorders, two oboes, a bassoon, two trumpets, two horns, strings and continuo (cello, lute, harpsichord).